TaitoUnited/taito-cli/examples/zones/vmware/README.md

-# AWS example zone (TODO)
+# VMware example zone (TODO)

-Example for a taito zone located in AWS.
+Example for a taito zone located in VMware Cloud.
 Configure settings in `taito-config.sh` and then create the zone by running `taito zone apply`.

 ## Links